 Insurance Rules means the rules set out in Schedule 6 of the Participation Rules, as amended from time to time.

+Integration means system to system communication between the ELN and the system of a Person Wishing to Integrate or a Person who has Integrated.

 Intellectual Property Rights includes any:

 copyright; and